 - Acts 26:29

 I don't mean stupidity, I mean ignorance.
 Some people just don't know the procedure.
 They may be new Christians or they are new to our congregation, not familiar on how things are done.
 Hopefully this lesson will help some to understand more clearly the purpose of the invitation and how it relates to them personally.
 For others, however, the ignorance is rooted in their lack of knowledge of self.
 They don't realize that the invitation is for them.
-And other is they always think the invitation is for somebody else.
-Never them.
+They always think the invitation is for somebody else, never them.

 There are many ways to respond to the invitation.

-The Bible shows us that John and Jesus and then the Apostles and early disciples appeal to their audiences for a response of some kind.
-The New Testament writers often describe the final results of the responses some repented some were repenting and being baptized or some were making a commitment to a certain ministry.
-What the Holy Spirit left out the manner in which many of these responses were made, this God leaves to each generation and culture to figure out.
-For example I've mentioned this before in Haiti during the invitation song the deacons and the elders go into the congregation and encourage individuals whom they have studied with or know to respond to the lesson.
-So you'll have a brother a deacon you know go out you know while we're seeing just and you know and then the deacons the elders go out and say well you know Billy you know don't you think you need to stop drinking and be time to come forward.
-I've spoken to the elders at our congregation about a change in that system but I for some reason or other they are hesitating.
-We don't want to start any fistfights in the church you know.
-Put it that way.
+The Bible shows us that John, and Jesus, and then the Apostles and early disciples appealed to their audiences for a response of some kind.
+The New Testament writers often describe the final results of the responses, "Some repented, some were repenting and being baptized, or some were making a commitment to a certain ministry."
+What the Holy Spirit left out is the manner in which many of these responses were made.
+This, God leaves to each generation and culture to figure out.
+For example, I've mentioned this before, in Haiti during the invitation song the deacons and the elders go into the congregation and encourage individuals, whom they have studied with or know, to respond to the lesson.
+So you'll have a brother, a deacon, go out while we're singing, and then the deacons the elders go out and say, "Well, Billy, don't you think you need to stop drinking and it would be time to come forward?"
+I've spoken to the elders at our congregation about a change in that system, but for some reason or other they are hesitant.
+We don't want to start any fistfights in the church.
+Let's put it that way.